But always open to discussing an opportunity to contribute to a great organization.

 Computer Geek - I have Microsoft Windows 10, Linux (Mint and Arch), VMware ESXi and Android devices to occupy my time.
 I've done a little work with Docker containers and MySQL / MariaDB.
 My personal source files are at GitLabs, but I also use GitHub for digiCamControl.

-At present, I am involved with one Open Source project, digiCamControl, which is a Graphical and Command line tool for taking photographs through a tethered DSLR camera using .Net Framework 4.6 and C#.
+Most recently, I was involved with an Open Source project, digiCamControl, which is a Graphical and Command line tool for taking photographs through a tethered DSLR camera using .Net Framework 4.6 and C#.

 For several years in the mid 2000s I was the Release Manager and a contributor to nTop, a network analysis and monitoring tool.
 After a long (15 year) run, nTop was retired in May 2013 in favor of ntopng.